sup3rshy/IT003.P21.CTTN/Sorting Report/README.md

 - Must run on linux
-- If you want to generate some test cases, just run Testcase/gentest.py.
+- If you want to generate some new test cases, just run Testcase/gentest.py.
 But it's very slow because i want to create some strong test cases
 - If you want to measure the running time (in ms) of each sorting algorithm, just run ./run.py